SOUTHEAST COMMUNITY FACILITY COMMISSION

-Commission President Willie B. Kennedy called the Wednesday, September 28, 2011 meeting to order at 6:12 pm in the Alex Pitcher Community Room at 1800 Oakdale Avenue.
+Commission President Kennedy called the Thursday, December 8, 2011 meeting to order at 6:11 pm and announced the Sunshine Ordinance.

-Staff Present: Toye Moses, Executive Director/ Francis Starr, Senior Management Assistant/ Carla Vaughn, Commission Secretary
+Staff Present: Toye Moses, Executive Director/ Brenda Jones, Community Development Specialist, External Affairs/ Francis Starr, Senior Management Assistant/ Carla Vaughn, Commission Secretary

 Commission President Kennedy read the Consent Calendar.